Nano-scale Development of Plasmonic Amplifiers Based on 2D Materials

 THz Surface Plasmonics

 THz surface plasmonics is coming to the forefront as an area that can bridge these two emerging technologies and allow the necessary breakthrough that is needed in the so-called THz source gap region of 0.5 – 3 THz.
 In this project, the goal is to develop architectures that can efficiently amplify THz waves based on surface plasmons in 2D materials.

 The fundamental attributes that underline this approach reside in the interaction between THz radiation and electrically driven surface plasmons, which provides amplification through an exchange of energy and momentum limited only by the properties of the gain medium.
+Thus, the limits of the amplification are governed by:

-1. Limits to the electrical excitation of surface plasmons
+1. Limits to the electrical excitation of surface plasmons.

-2. How well these surface plasmons couple to the THz radiation
+2. How well these surface plasmons couple to the THz radiation.

 Materials and Methods